1. Home

 Before focusing on each section one at a time, let’s look at some overall considerations for an outstanding event planner resume.

+• Highlight your flexibility.
 A sense of creativity and adaptability is also critical to convey on your event planner resume.
 While you might have planned successful events in the past, your future employer might have other expectations.
-Brand yourself as an event planner who is flexible and responsive — someone everyone can work with.
+Brand yourself as an event planner who is flexible and responsive—someone everyone can work with.

-The energy of an event should ebb and flow like the tides, inspiring people one minute and then giving them space to think the next.
-Effectively, the audience is reeled in, then given a chance to take some line.
-Your event planner resume should work much the same way.
-Make sure you carry through essential career highlights in the background, but every few lines, inject some “wow factor” detail.
+• Don’t forget the “wow” factor.
+Make sure you carry through essential career highlights in the background, but every few lines, inject some “wow” factor detail.
 You want prospective employers to feel excited about the events you have organized. almost wishing they had been there.
+Include metrics to back up your claims.

-Choosing the best resume format for an event planner
+Choosing the right resume format for an event planner

 The best resume format to highlight your value as an event planner is a structural decision.
 The most commonly used chronological resume format is ideal for most occupations, and likely suitable for your career highlights.
 It provides the most straightforward overview of a job applicant's work history, particularly if it follows a linear pattern of employee positions.